craftercms/docs/source/site-administrators/studio/rte2-setup.rst

    * Remember to commit the new file so Studio will pick it up by doing a ``git add`` then a ``git commit``.
 Whenever you edit directly in the filesystem, you need to commit your changes to ensure they are properly reflected.

-5. Let's see see the TinyMCE external plugin we created in action.
+5. Let's see the TinyMCE external plugin we created in action.

    Edit the ``Home`` page by opening the ``Sidebar`` then under ``Pages``, right-click on ``Home``, then select edit. |br|
    Scroll down to the ``Main Content`` section of the form to view the RTE.
 Notice that the button we created is in the toolbar.